mtharp/wsjtx-mirror/README.rst

 .. code-block:: bash

    1. svn co https://svn.code.sf.net/p/wsjt/wsjt/branches/fmt
-   2. ./fmt
+   2. cd ./fmt
-   3. ./autogen.sh
+   3. ./autogen.sh --with-rigctl="/home/user-name/jtsdk/hamlib3/bin/rigctl" \
+   --disable-docs --disable-manpages
-   4. make && make install
+   4. make && sudo make install

 ..
-NOTE:: At this time, unless DESTDIR is used, the install location will be created in the source tree under ./install
+NOTE:: Do not forget to change :code:`user-name` to your user.
+The install location will be :code:`/usr/local` which is the recomended location.
+If your system does not have libhamlib-utiuls installed, you must pass a local location for the rigctl binary, otherwise, the configure script will present an error message.

 Uninstall
 ^^^^^^^^^